2log-io/2log.io/README.md

+# THIS REPO IS OUTDATED!

+These repos are outdated and no longer maintained.
+We have moved all our repositories to Gitlab.
+You can find our new gitlab repos at www.2log.io.

 # 2log.io

 2log is a free membership management system for workshops, fablabs, maker- and hackerspaces.
 It is a modular hardware and software solution that digitally links devices, users, processes and makes them remotely trackable.
 Each device with a power cable - from the laser cutter to the coffee machine - can be connected to your 2log instance with the 2log Switch within a few seconds.